Stranger Things season 4: Viewership

-Critical response
+Critical reception

-On Rotten Tomatoes, the fourth season holds an approval rating of 88% based on 193 reviews with an average rating of 7.9/10.
-The site's critical consensus reads, "Darker and denser than its predecessors, Stranger Things fourth chapter sets the stage for the show's final season in typically binge-worthy fashion.
-On Metacritic, the fourth season's first volume has a score of 69 out of 100, based on 29 reviews, indicating "generally favorable" reviews; the second volume has a score of 74 out of 100, based on 18 reviews, also indicating "generally favorable" reviews.
+The season received acclaim from critics, who praised the performances, visuals, action sequences, realistic themes, soundtrack, emotional weight, and the darker tone, though some criticized it for being overstuffed due to the lengthier episode runtimes.
+The review aggregator Rotten Tomatoes calculated 88% of 193 critic reviews as positive, with an average rating of 7.9/10.
+The website's consensus reads: "Darker and denser than its predecessors, Stranger Things fourth chapter sets the stage for the show's final season in typically binge-worthy fashion.”
+Metacritic, which uses a weighted average, assigned the season's first volume a score of 69 out of 100, based on 29 reviews, indicating "generally favorable" reviews; the second volume has a score of 74 out of 100, based on 18 reviews, also indicating "generally favorable" reviews.

 Reviewing for The A.V.
 Club, Saloni Gajjar gave the season a "B+" and said, "Stranger Things still injects an enthralling backstory into its well-established universe.
-It's an indication that the final two episodes of Volume 2 (dropping on July 1), despite its movie length, will only elevate season four."
-The Guardian's Jack Seale gave it a 4 out of 5 stars and summarized it by saying, "Stranger Things is bigger, older, somewhat sadder – and as lovable as ever."
-Tilly Pearce of Digital Spy also rated it a 4 out of 5 stars and said "Stranger Things continues to be the beautifully addictive nostalgic thrill ride we know and love.
+It's an indication that the final two episodes of Volume 2, despite its movie length, will only elevate season four."
+The Guardian's Jack Seale considered its fourth season to be "bigger, older, somewhat sadder – and as lovable as ever."
+Tilly Pearce of Digital Spy said that the series "continues to be the beautifully addictive nostalgic thrill ride we know and love.
 Season four is without a doubt the strongest offering to date and by far the most ambitious."
+Caroline Framke of Variety found that the season "mostly manages to keep everything moving at a steady enough clip once it establishes the four or so subplots that end up defining [it]."
+Writing for IGN, Alex Stedman praised the performances and called the season the series' "most ambitious" yet.

 Tara Bennett from Paste gave it a score of 8.1 out of 10 and wrote, "There's a lot to love about Stranger Things Season 4, especially when it comes to some of the character progression and the change in vibe which fully embraces the tropes of the best of '80s horror."
-In a mixed review, Mae Trumata of The Upcoming gave it a 3/5 stars and said "Overall, this is a fun continuation to Stranger Things.
+In a mixed review, Mae Trumata of The Upcoming gave it a 3/5 stars and said, "Overall, this is a fun continuation to Stranger Things.
 For anyone who's well acquainted and attached to the series and the characters, this is an addition that will either be appreciated or tired of, as it offers nothing significantly new."
 Author Stephen King reviewed the season as "as good or better than the previous three", pointing out a "Carrie riff".
 However, King opined that the decision to split the season into two parts is "kind of lame".
-Sophie Gilbert of The Atlantic was more critical, calling the season "a 13-hour-plus behemoth that added Wes Craven to its mood board but otherwise ended with undeveloped characters and obvious but superficial allusions to contemporary crises."
+Sophie Gilbert of The Atlantic was more critical, calling the season "a 13-hour-plus behemoth that added Wes Craven to its mood board but otherwise ended with undeveloped characters and obvious but superficial allusions to contemporary crises".